Jet Parameters in the Black-Hole X-Ray Binary MAXI J1820+070

 However, as discussed in Section \ref{pairs}, pair production within the jet base can be much more efficient.
 To calculate it, we adapt the results of \citet{Zdziarski21c}.
 We modify their equation (1) to calculate the photon density above the hot disk, dividing the total rate of the photon emission by $2\pi R_{\rm hot}^2$ (including both sides).
 We then use this photon density in equation (3) of that paper for the spectral parameters of average spectrum (table 2 in \citealt{Zdziarski21c}).
 This gives the pair production rate per unit volume.
 With the assumptions as in Section \ref{pairs}, we have

 This is then balanced by the sum of the rates of pair annihilation and pair advection.
 Using formulae in \citet{Zdziarski21c}, we have found that pair annihilation can be neglected for the advection velocity of $\beta_\pm\gtrsim 0.1$.
-It appears that such a velocity can be achieved due to the net momentum component of the pair-producing photons along the $z$ axis, see Figure \ref{jet_pairs}.
+It appears that such a velocity can be achieved due to the net momentum component of the pair-producing photons along the $z$ axis, see Figure \ref{jet_pairs}, and due to pair acceleration by radiation pressure of the disk photons \citep{B99_pairs}.
 Thus, while some of the produced pairs will annihilate (and a small fraction will be advected to the BH), a major fraction of the produced pairs will have a sufficient net bulk velocity to escape upstream.